daniel-plewinski/address-book-frontend/README.md

 This is a basic Angular 8 app with HttpClient, Routing and basic Jasmnine Unit Tests

 ## Configuration and running
-This app requires a backend app which can be found in the repo "Address Book Backend".
+This app requires a backend app which can be found in the repo "Address Book API".
 Both apps can be run in the provided docker images.

 ### Provide your backend url
 After starting the backend up in a Docker container set the right url in the "apiUrl.ts" file in the project root directory.